amperity/amperity-docs/shared/destination_settings.rst

 .. setting-salesforce-marketing-cloud-primary-key-start

-TEMP: "Field to be used as the customer primary key in SFMC"
+Set to one of the following: "subscriber_key" or "email".

+Use "subscriber_key" when a field can be mapped directly to the subscriber key in |destination-name|, or else use "email".

 .. setting-salesforce-marketing-cloud-primary-key-end